Why You Should Choose iOS When Building Your First Mobile App

 Benefits of iOS Application Development

 Talking about programming languages, we would like to focus on Java for Android and Swift for Apple.
-The latter is still new and unfinished, but already appealing to us.
+The latter is still new and unfinished but already appealing to us.
 You are more than likely already familiar with Java, so there is no need to describe its pros and cons.
-Anyway, we are giving our vote to Swift since the language does have such a great potential.
+Anyway, we are giving our vote to Swift since the language does have such great potential.

 Last but not least, you should pay attention to the amount and types of devices.
 Unlike Android, iOS has no intention of expanding the number of devices it has at the moment.
 Such a limitation is great for developers since you only have to consider a handful of devices.